yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + _BucketRequest_ - A user-namespaced custom resource representing a request for a storage instance endpoint.
 +  _BucketClass_ - A cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets
 + _Bucket_ - A cluster-scoped custom resource referenced by a Bucket and containing connection information and metadata for a storage instance.
-+ _Greenfield Bucket_ - a bucket created by automation
++ _Greenfield Bucket_ - a bucket created by automation.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
++  *Storage Instance* - Refers to the back object storage endpoint being abstracted by the Bucket API (a.k.a “bucket” or “container”).
 + _Driverless_ - A system where not driver is deployed to automate object store operations.
 COSI automation may still be deployed to managed COSI APIs.
 See [Architecture](#architecture).

 # Proposal